EddieTheCubeHead/Scrim-Bot/ScrimBotPublic/README_en.md

 The bot can be updated with '/update'.
 This will update the internal game list and the cog-modules.
 This can bee useful if the server wishes to play a game that is not currently supported, or for developement purposes.
+It also resets the bot in case a problem appears.

 ###############################################################################